 The series quickly gained a notorious reputation among parent groups and school libraries as being the newest example of our youth being corrupted by the violent media, citing its grisly imagery and depraved, gruesome violence as being too extreme for its intended audience of middle schoolers, and still remains one of the most widely banned books in the United States history.
 Its reputation nowadays among horror fans that grew up with the series is often attributed with being an effective gateway into the horror genre and grappling with morbid concepts in palatable manners that their overprotective authority figures had attempted to shelter them from at every turn.
 Bringing this adaptation to the screen are producer Guillermo del Toro, who’s shown no aversion towards embracing fantastical monsters and perfecting creature designs, and director Andre Ovredal, who’s proven his skill as a craftsman of bone-chilling suspense with The Autopsy of Jane Doe.

-Rather than structuring the film as an anthology of the various short stories, much like how the stories were presented in the books, the film opts to string together many of the series’ most notable short stories in its own narrative about a group of teenagers who accidentally discover a book which details each child’s fate and unleashes several of the most recognizable monsters to manifest those stories into reality.
+Rather than structuring the film as an anthology of the various short stories, much like how the stories were presented in the books, the film opts to string together many of the series’ most notable short stories in its own narrative about a group of teenagers who accidentally discover a book which details each child’s fate and unleashes several of the series’ most recognizable monsters to manifest those stories into reality.
 On its surface, the film’s setting and time period appears to be chasing the wave of modern nostalgia-driven horror/sci-fi properties such as Stranger Thingsand It, as its opening scene establishes this small town’s atmosphere during Halloween of 1968 with a montage set to the song “Season of the Witch” showcasing various pieces of late 60’s nostalgia from the trends in clothing to posters of cult horror movies of the time, set against the backdrop of this time period’s scariest story of all: the Nixon Administration and the Vietnam War.

 The threat of death that pervades over our set of main characters from the literal threat of the monsters that are intentionally hunting down and killing them is juxtaposed with the fear of death that most Americans (particularly able-bodied men over the age of 18) had been experiencing during the era of the Vietnam War.
 The inability to escape from it, both literally and figuratively, as the war’s coverage was consistently being broadcast on the nightly news, was constantly inundating the public with the onslaught of death that loomed over the country.
 It is a pretty thinly examined connection throughout and the script begins to spell it out a little too obviously in the final act, but it is still a thoughtful allegory that works to strengthen the theme of the story and the character’s arcs.
-While somewhat heavy-handed in delivery it does add layers behind this specific time period beyond simply evoking baby-boomer nostalgia.
+While somewhat heavy-handed in its delivery it does add layers behind this specific time period beyond simply evoking baby-boomer nostalgia.
 An element all the more appreciated in the current climate of nostalgia bombardment.

 The group of teens that we end up following consist of the typical ensemble of personalities that can be expected to appear in a film of this ilk: the nerd, the vulgar wise-cracker, the bully that they have to avoid whose unrealistically over-the-top murderous bloodlust rivals even that of Freddy Kreuger, among several other standard stereotypes and cliches.
 The de facto leader of the group and cult horror movie aficionado, Stella (Zoe Margaret Colletti), is unquestionably the strongest and most three-dimensional character of the bunch.
 Her emotional struggle and tragic backstory (which is delivered through admittedly clunky exposition dumps early on), how it affects her relationship with her father (Dean Norris) and how they work through it with each other become an endearing emotional crux to rest the film.